h4ckitt/Coding-Assessment/README.md

 $ make clean
 ```

-## Run With docker-compose :
+## Run With docker-compose
-- Running The Project :
+- Running The Project
 ```sh
 $ docker-compose up
 ```
 This Will Build The Necessary Image On The First Run

-- Bringing Down The Project :
+- Bringing Down The Project
 ```sh
 $ docker-compose down --volumes && docker image rm -f area99_web
 ```

-## Running Manually With Go:
+## Running Manually With Go
-- Running The Project :
+- Running The Project
 ```sh
 $ go build . && ./assessment
 ```
-# Making Requests :
+# Making Requests
 ## REST
 The REST API URL For Making Requests Is : `http://localhost:8080/v1/car`

-- To Register A Car :
+- To Register A Car
 ```sh
 $ curl -X POST http://localhost:8080/v1/cars -d \
 '{